jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 	- Operation (switching)
 	- Decoupling of motor (optional)
 	- Installation procedure – before and after inspection
-		- Ask Chan?
-		- How to lift
+		- How to lift switch properly with lifting point
+		- CT installation
+		- How to install elbow properly - leave to elbow manufacturer
 	- Telecoms?
 - Protection Settings
 	- Control and relay navigation